machta/Alenka/README.md

 # Alenka
-A Visualisation System for Biosignals
+#### A Visualisation System for Biosignals
+***

 See the Wiki on GitHub for [build instructions](https://github.com/machta/Alenka/wiki).

+Other resources, like sample input files and a Linux VB image with everything preinstalled (for Win XP users, or if you just don't know how/want to install OpenCL on your machine), are available [here](https://1drv.ms/f/s!AqUIh0ej0P_gsRvTNw_08HhKV3dr).

 ### Requirments
 * git